caseyocampo/chrome-extension-leads-tracker/README.md

 Download this repo and unzip it.

-Then, open Google Chrome and go to [chrome://extensions/](chrome://extensions/) to manage your extensions.
-We'll start by toggling developer mode on and then upload the unzipped folder here.
+Then, open Google Chrome and go to `chrome://extensions/` to manage your extensions.
+Here's we'll start by toggling developer mode on, and then upload the unzipped folder.

 At the top right of the page, there should be an option to toggle Developer mode on.

 ![Developer Mode](developer-mode.png)

 After activating Developer mode, we'll load our chrome extension.

+### Loading the Chrome Extension

 Find the button at the top left of the page that says "Load Unpacked".